kianurivzzz/kianurivzzz/README.md

 ### :man_technologist: About me:

 My name is Nikita.
 I`m full-stack Python developer and penetration tester.
-My resume is available above by clicking on the HeadHunter icon. <a href="http://kianurivzzz.pythonanywhere.com/">My portfolio</a>
+My resume is available above by clicking on the HeadHunter icon. <a href="https://nkarasyov.vercel.app/">Аnd this is my portfolio</a>

 ---